emberjs/rfcs/text/0000-record-data.md

 The following options are available, none of them great:

-1) Feature flag ModelData work.
+1) Feature flag RecordData work.
 The scope of this refactor is large enough, that doing a full feature flagging would be an enourmous burden to bear, and I would advise against it.
 We can proxy some basic things, to allow for simpler changes and as a way of warning/deprecating

-2) Move from the internals to public ModelData in a single release cycle, and hope public apis we created make sense, and will not be performance issues in the future.
-I am reasonably confident having implemented several addons using ModelData that the basic design works, but things can always come up.
+2) Move from the internals to public RecordData in a single release cycle, and hope public apis we created make sense, and will not be performance issues in the future.
+I am reasonably confident having implemented several addons using RecordData that the basic design works, but things can always come up.

-3) Move from private internals to private ModelData, and then feature flag the public apis over couple versions.
+3) Move from private internals to private RecordData, and then feature flag the public apis over couple versions.
 In this case the addons monkeypatching the internals, would monkeypatch the new nicer apis for a while, and then easily switch to the public api.
 This feel a bit like SemVer cheating.

 #### ClientID passing to store api methods

-We use `modelDataFor(modelName, id, clientId)` as the api to look up modelDatas.
+We use `recordDataFor(modelName, id, clientId)` as the api to look up recordDatas.
 Passing an often null clientId seems annoying.
-Orbit.js uses an identity object instead, and if we did the api would look like `modelDataFor(identityObject)`, where `identityObject` would look like `{ type, id, meta: { _ED: { clientId }}}`.
+Orbit.js uses an identity object instead, and if we did the api would look like `recordDataFor(identityObject)`, where `identityObject` would look like `{ type, id, meta: { _ED: { clientId }}}`.
 This seem a bit more correct, but doesn't look like any existing ED api, and could create a lot of allocations.

-#### ModelDatas might need to do some global setup/communication, how does that work?
+#### RecordDatas might need to do some global setup/communication, how does that work?

-Normally you would do this in an initializer, but becasue MDs aren't resolved, the only way would be to do it in ModelDataFor or by using a singleton import.
-Some ceremony being required to using ModelData isn't super bad, because it will discourage app authors from customizing it for trivial/innapropriate things.
+Normally you would do this in an initializer, but becasue MDs aren't resolved, the only way would be to do it in RecordDataFor or by using a singleton import.
+Some ceremony being required to using RecordData isn't super bad, because it will discourage app authors from customizing it for trivial/innapropriate things.

 #### What do we do with the record state management?

-Currently ModelData has no interaction with the state machine.
+Currently RecordData has no interaction with the state machine.
 I think we should punt on this for now.

 #### { meta: { _ED: { props here } } } alternatives?